JeffLCoughlin/Model-Shift/README.md

 ## Compiling and Running the Code

-The DR25 Robovetter code is provided, along with a sample input data file and a sample output plot.
+The Model-Shift code is provided, along with a sample input data file and a sample output plot.

 ### Prerequisites